Rickymare/lampstamp/README.md

 This repository will serve as a holding space for everything related to this project.

 We will create two servers.
 A Wordpress data base and MySQL.
+These servers will be hosted on Amazon Web Services.